 Some of the volunteers from the HIV and AIDS Support Group – Mukuni Village

-The HIV/AIDS support group, made up entirely of volunteers, work tirelessly to sensitise the communities, help to remove the stigma and offer voluntary testing and counselling.
+The HIV and AIDS support group, made up entirely of volunteers, work tirelessly to sensitise the communities, help to remove the stigma and offer voluntary testing and counselling.
 The Butterfly Tree supports these projects in order to reduce the number of new cases.
 In Zambia one in six adults have HIV and in the Livingstone area, 27% of the population are living with HIV.
 There are also many children who have been tested positive.
 Every family is infected or affected by this devastating disease.
 Our aim is to spread awareness through education, particularly targeting school children, who can make the change.

 Latest Happenings WITH OUR HIV and AIDS Prevention Project